Chapter 23 : After the Fall

 As soon as he was able, Draco slipped away unnoticed and went immediately to the house elves’ quarters.

-Draco went to the sound of his elf’s voice and found him with all the other elves attending to one that looked very ill.
+Draco followed the sound of his elf’s voice and found him with all the other elves attending to one that looked deathly ill.
 It was Trinket.

 “What’s wrong with her, Skippen?”